asolove/clockwork-daydream/README.md

-# jirastats
+# Clockwork Daydream
-Small node app that uses Jira's REST API to extract some useful statistics Jira's own reports lack.
+A small node app intended to help Scrum Masters and other agile facilitators and coaches to turn raw data into shared perspectives.
+Initially, it draws from Jira's REST API to extract some useful information and present those in more understandable forms than Jira's own reports.
+Ideally, it will continue to evolve, to capture insights and information from team activities and possibly to pull from other useful or interesting data sources.

 ## To Install
 Clone this repo, then run